basic-web-components/basic-web-components/README.md

 * [basic-month-and-year](http://component.kitchen/components/basic-web-components/basic-month-and-year).
 Shows the month and year of a given date in a format appropriate for a given culture.
 * [basic-month-name](http://component.kitchen/components/basic-web-components/basic-month-name).
 Shows a given culture’s name for the month of a given date.
 * [basic-seamless-iframe](http://component.kitchen/components/basic-web-components/basic-seamless-iframe).
 Allows communication with a framed page.
 Can automatically size to the framed content.
+* basic-spread.
+Spreads out a set of items horizontally so they take equal space.
+* basic-sliding-viewport.
+Presents list items in a viewport such that only a single item is visible at a time.
+* basic-stack.
+Stacks its child elements on top of each other, taking on the maximum height and width of the child elements.
-* [basic-text-extractor](https://github.com/basic-web-components/basic-text-extractor).
+* basic-text-extractor.
 Extracts the text of its content elements and exposes this as an attribute which can be bound to.

 # Contributing